NuGrid Stellar Data Set. II. Stellar Yields from H to Bi for Stellar Models with Mzams = 1 to 25Msun and Z = 0.0001 to 0.02: Discussion

 In order to resolve the \cdr\ pocket down to the size of $M_{\cdr}\approx10^{-8}\msun$ that would be found, for example, in the 7\msun\ models owing to the decreased CBM efficiency $f_\mathrm{CE}$ in the most massive S-AGB models further resolution refinement below the convective boundary would be necessary.
 However, this is not required because at this level the \cdr\ pocket does not contribute significantly to the \spr\ production of the more massive low-resolution AGB models.

 The heavy element production in the \cdr\ pocket for stellar models with $\mzams\geq4\msun$ decreases strongly due to a rapidly decreasing \cdr-pocket size (\fig{fig:agb_prodfac_set1_3a} to \fig{fig:agb_prodfac_set1_5a}).
 For all AGB models with $\mzams>3\msun$ we find $T_{\rm PDCZ}>3\times10^8\, \mathrm{K}$ (\tab{table:agb_properties}) which is high enough to activate efficiently the \isotope[22]{Ne}($\alpha$,n)\isotope[25]{Mg} reaction.
 In these stellar models with $\mzams>4\msun$ the PDCZ becomes the main production site of first-peak s-process elements (\fig{fig:agb_prodfac_set1_3a} to \fig{fig:agb_prodfac_set1_5a}).
 The impact of the \cdr-pocket resolution on the yields of s-process elements in these stellar models is low.
+The influence of the resolution on the bottom boundary is not relevant for the chemical imprint of the AGB models with $\mzams>4\msun$ and for GCE because there is no relevant element production in the \cdr\ pocket.
+F is strongly affected by the resolution but is only produced in small amounts compared to AGB models of lower initial mass.
+We have therefore not improved the resolution for these models.